 69. Harmony, liberal intercourse with all nations, are recommended by policy, humanity, and interest.” — George Washington

 The above quote by George Washington emphasizes the importance of having a harmonious relationship with all nations.
-He believes that this is not only good for diplomacy and relations between countries but also for the humanitarian treatment of people.
+He believes this is good for diplomacy and relations between countries and for the humanitarian treatment of people.

-Furthermore, he argues that it is in everyone’s best interest to have a peaceful and friendly world order.
+Furthermore, he argues that having a peaceful and friendly world order is in everyone’s best interest.
 By maintaining harmony with other nations, we can create a more stable and prosperous world for all.

 Let’s Wind Up…